Quantum hash function using discrete-time quantum walk on Hanoi network: Hash function with quantum walk on Hanoi network

-For example, for a message $m= `110100'$, the final state would be $|\psi_{f}\rangle = \mathcal{U}_{0} \mathcal{U}_{0} \mathcal{U}_{1} \mathcal{U}_{0} \mathcal{U}_{1} \mathcal{U}_{1}|\psi_{in}\rangle$.
-The iteration steps for the generation of our hash function, obtained from eq. (\ref{fi1}) increases linearly with the bit-length $s$ of the message.
-Although, the results presented in this article are based on noiseless analysis, in real-life scenarios, a long bit-length can transform a quantum probability distribution of the quantum walk into a classical Gaussian-like distribution in the presence of unitary noise \cite{dans}.
+Although, the results presented in this article are based on noiseless analysis, in real-life scenarios, a longer bit-length, corresponding to more iteration steps, can transform a quantum probability distribution of the quantum walk into a classical Gaussian-like distribution in the presence of unitary noise \cite{dans}.
+Noise associated with more iterations steps significantly degrades the probability amplitudes in Grover search algorithms also, which can be mitigated with strategies involving less iteration steps \cite{kor}.
 Correction methods such as error correction \cite{knill}, and decoherence free sub-spaces \cite{kempe} require significant overhead, which is a luxury in the current NISQ era.
-The effect of noise can be minimized by reducing the number of iteration steps of our scheme significantly by adopting an approach from ref. \cite{yang1}, where each evolution operator is controlled by two bits of the message instead of one in eq. (\ref{fi1}), without compromising the performance our hash function.
+The effect of noise can be minimized by reducing the number of iteration steps of our scheme significantly by adopting an approach from ref. \cite{yang1}, where each evolution operator is controlled by two bits of the message instead of one in eq. (\ref{fi1}), without compromising the performance of our hash function.
 The final state for the hash function then becomes